unixdaddy/do_ansible/README.md

 The playbooks aim is to deploy K8s environment - 1 Master and X number of workers either locally (on existing VMs in Virtualbox) or in the cloud to DigitalOcean (provisioning the droplets in the process).

-There are 4 playbooks in the repo
+There are 6 playbooks in the repo
 - module-role.yml - uses a role to deploy a droplet on DigitalOcean (ansible-engine digitalocean module)
   - used for basic testing of deploying droplets on DigitalOcean
 - collection-tower.yml - uses a role to deploy a droplet on DigitalOcean (community.digitalocean collection)
   - used for basic testing of deploying droplets on DigitalOcean
+- do-teardown.yml - used to teardown droplets on DigitalOcean (community.digitalocean collection)
+- do-inventory.yml - used to play with the dynamic inventory (script) to query DigitalOcean (not plugin inventory)
 - do-deploy-k8s.yml - uses a role to deploy X number of droplets on DigitalOcean and provision K8s (Centos/Redhat/Ubuntu) (community.digitalocean collection)
   - used for deploying droplets on DigitalOcean and then provisioning K8s master/worker nodes
 - deploy-k8s.yml - uses a role to provision K8s on pre-provisioned VMs (Centos/Redhat/Ubuntu) (community.digitalocean collection)